dpk-a7/MyCred/README.md

 py myCred.py -hd web
 ```
 Now when you refresh, the folder is gone!(its hidden)!<br>
-It will not be visible even when view hidden is on:<br>
+It will not be visible even when hidden items is on:<br>

 ![image](https://user-images.githubusercontent.com/55245100/112861387-5f387700-90d2-11eb-96cd-85b1518b20ba.png)
 <br>